 - Some AirBnB and vacation rental houses have long (1 km or more) private entry roads or “driveways” that require 4WD.
 If you don’t want to spend an hour dragging your wheeled suitcase up a near vertical incline through muddy ruts and craters make sure to check on access with the landlord and bring the appropriate vehicle.

-- The last couple of km of the road from Sardinal to Santa Elena/Monteverde or the last 12 km of the road from Tilarán or Las Juntas to Santa Elena/Monteverde.
-The paving project on the Sardinal route has been “almost” complete for about five years and hopefully by mid-2019 there will be an all asphalt route to Monteverde.
+- The last 8-10 km of the road from Sardinal to Santa Elena/Monteverde or the last 12 km of the road from Tilarán or Las Juntas to Santa Elena/Monteverde.
+The paving project on the Sardinal route has been “almost” complete for about five years and hopefully by 2021 there will be an all asphalt route to Monteverde.

 - The Nicoya Coast Road between Paraiso and Ostinal or Samara to Santa Teresa when it’s wet.
 Sections of this route are impassable even with a Humvee in the heart of the rainy season.
 The river fords are too high.